 In transitional scripts que was abbreviated by a q plus a semicircle or semicolon [FIG. 7].

 To end with, for per and qui two different signs were used in cursive and minuscule; per was frequently condensed in all cursive examples [FIG. 8], while shortened qui tends to become rare around the mid-11th c.
 [FIG. 9].
 In transitional variants, the most frequent form for per was the so-called “continental per” (a p with a horizontal stroke cutting the descender of p) [FIG. 10, first image].

-The influence of Caroline minuscule was first shown in Visigothic script manuscripts in the abbreviation system and can be easily recognized: besides the profuse use of abbreviations by superscripted vowel (for cri, igitur, mihi, modo, nihil, pra/pri/pro, qua/qui/quo, quomodo, tibi, tri/tro, uero) and the more frequent Tironian notes (for et and con) and notae iuris (est, sunt), another Carolingian examples are au for autem, ap for apud, ep theme for episcopus, nb/ub for nobis/uobis, pbr for presbiter, qm for quoniam, qd for quod, sct for sicut, tpre for tempore and ul for uel.
-Note that, in the first manuscripts preserved written in Visigothic script, some abbreviations that will be more frequent in the Carolingian writing system –like ep for episcopus, nne for nomine, the Tironian note for con (ɔ) or the “continental per”– can be found; that does not necessarily mean there was an early influence of Caroline minuscule but a prevalence of traditional writing practices, since these forms were already in use in the first steps of the abbreviation system.
+The influence of Caroline minuscule was first shown in Visigothic script manuscripts in the abbreviation system and can be easily recognised: besides the profuse use of abbreviations by superscripted vowel (for cri, igitur, mihi, modo, nihil, pra/pri/pro, qua/qui/quo, quomodo, tibi, tri/tro, uero) and the more frequent Tironian notes (for et and con) and notae iuris (est, sunt), another Caroline minuscule examples are au for autem, ap for apud, ep theme for episcopus, nb/ub for nobis/uobis, pbr for presbiter, qm for quoniam, qd for quod, sct for sicut, tpre for tempore and ul for uel.
+Note that, in the first manuscripts preserved written in Visigothic script, some abbreviations that will be more frequent in the Caroline writing system – like ep for episcopus, nne for nomine, the Tironian note for con (ɔ) or the “continental per” – can be found; that does not necessarily mean there was an early influence of Caroline minuscule but a prevalence of traditional writing practices, since these forms were already in use in the first steps of the abbreviation system.